Icelandic Food: The Ultimate Guide to Iceland Food Culture

 Hardfiskur - Stockfish

-Hardfiskur or stockfish is flattened fish that is hung on wooden racks by the foreshore to be dried by cold air and wind.
+Hardfiskur or stockfish plays a huge role in Iceland's food culture.
+It is a flattened fish that is hung on wooden racks by the foreshore to be dried by cold air and wind.
 That gives it a storage life of several years, making it highly valuable for sustenance before the invention of refrigeration.
-It is available at any grocery store or the Kolaportid Flea Market.
+This traditional Icelandic food is available at any grocery store or the Kolaportid Flea Market.
 They’re eaten as snacks straight out of the bag or with butter spread on them.
 Although people don’t eat it quite as much today, stockfish remains a staple and popular traditional food in Iceland.

 This scarcity meant that instead of eating a piece of bread with a meal, as was customary in neighboring countries, Icelanders ate dried stockfish.
 The stockfish was such a prominent symbol for Iceland in years past that from the 16th century until 1903, a crowned stockfish was featured on Iceland's coat of arms, as seen below.